FilipMasar/uni-projects/maximum_flow/README.md

 ### BFS()
 * It is searching for an augmenting path from source to sink (performing standard BFS).
 * It saves the path to a vector, which is returned at the end.

+# Goldberg

+Every vertex in graph has height and excess flow, which is equal to its inflow minus its outflow.
+Every edge is represented by 2 vertices, has its capacity and flow which flows through that edge.

+### goldberg()
+* initialize heights and flow for vertices and edges
+* Main Loop - while there is a vertex that has excess flow, "water" is pushed.
+If it cannot be pushed, vertex height is increased (vertex is relabeled)
+* At the end it returns excess flow of the sink, which is the maximum possible flow.

+### preflow()
+* set height and excess flow of all vertices to 0.
+Height of source vertex is set to the number of vertices in graph
+* maximize the flow of every edge from source (set its flow to its capacity), update excess flow of adjacent vertices and add backward edge

+### overFlowVertex()
+* find index of overflowing Vertex different from source and sink (vertex which has positive excess flow)
+* return its index or -1 if there is no such vertex

+### push()

 # Input Format